 I had a moment this summer.
 I was in an airport and realising you could be in an airport in any city of the world, and you wouldn’t know where you are, because they all have the same stores and the same food outlets and there’s nothing that tells you what place you’re in.
 Schools with massive global curriculums like the International Baccalaureate are the same way.
 We somehow believe that it’s better to be standardised than it is to have a unique local identity.
 Not paying attention to place is partly what creates a lack of imagination.

 For you how would you identify the vital elements of creating a space in which imagination can flourish?
 Holding that space?
 What are the key aspects of that?

 Most importantly, I think a sense of – at least for children – safety, and being accepted, no matter who they are or what their idea is.
-We learn early not to say what we really mean.
-Not to ask the real question.
-To be afraid that whatever idea we have might be judged, so for me it’s been really important to create, both physically and emotionally the space where people feel safe to say what they really mean.
-That nothing bad is going to happen if their idea doesn’t work.
+We learn early not to say what we really mean, not to ask the real question, to be afraid that whatever idea we have might be judged.
+For me it’s been really important to create, both physically and emotionally, the space where people feel safe to say what they really mean, that nothing bad is going to happen if their idea doesn’t work.